-How you may feel
+How you may feel after finishing cancer treatment

-You may feel ready to get on with life after treatment.
+You may feel ready to get on with life after cancer treatment.
 But it is also common to have mixed feelings.
 You may have days when you feel anxious or uncertain about the future.
 Or you may feel less positive about your health.
-You might also find it difficult adjusting to not seeing your cancer team as often (see page 60).
+You may feel tired from dealing with your emotions.